chenson2018/website-hakyll/posts/2025-06-28-lean_metaprogramming.md

     next ih => exact ih h
   · intro h; induction h <;> simp [isEven, *]
 ```
-While I don't claim that this sort of induction is unique among proof
+While I don't claim that this sort of induction is unique to Lean, I will
-assistants, I will emphasize again this code generation is all done via Lean's
+emphasize again this code generation is all done via Lean's metaprogramming
-metaprogramming system, as part a general ability to derive induction principles
+system.
+In general, Lean can derive induction principles for functions that
-from functions that exhibit structural, well-founded, and mutual recursion.
-This
+exhibit structural, well-founded, and mutual recursion.
+This is a highly
-is a highly nontrivial development, comprising just over [1700 of Lean
+nontrivial development, comprising just over [1700 of Lean
 code](https://github.com/leanprover/lean4/blob/master/src/Lean/Meta/Tactic/FunInd.lean).
 For some introductory reading, I suggest [Joachim Breitner's blog post on
 functional